This post is part of a series on the AstraZeneca vaccine suspension in Europe:

 AZ, All UK spontaneous reports received between 4/01/21and 28/02/21

 As of 28 Feb, an estimated 10.7 million first doses of the Pfizer/BioNTech vaccine and 9.7 million doses of the Oxford University/AstraZeneca vaccine had been administered, and around 0.8 million second doses, mostly the Pfizer/BioNTech vaccine, had been administered.

 That means the chance of getting one of these conditions after taking the AstraZeneca vaccine was 1 in 248,717 in the U.K. Meanwhile, during the last week alone in that country, 1 in 76,304 people died of Covid-19.

 $ bc <<< "9700000 / (14 + 13 + 12)"

 $ bc <<< "68139984 / (190 + 181 + 175 + 121 + 52 + 64 + 110)"

 The AstraZeneca vaccine seems to be about 57-86% effective.
-It has a number of advantages over its competitors: it’s cheaper, it’s not sold for profit & it’s much easier to store.
+It has a number of advantages over its competitors: it’s cheaper, it’s not sold for profit and it’s much easier to store.
 But a vaccine isn’t just useful in that it protects the person who gets it.
 It’s also useful because it reduces population-level transmission rates.
 It gets us closer to herd immunity.
 The virus has shown that it won’t leave Europe on its own, no matter how long lockdowns carry on.
-The EMA realises this & states:
+The EMA realises this and states: